Azure/cortana-intelligence-population-health-management/ManualDeploymentGuide/README.md

 - In the Stream Analytics job blade click ***Inputs***
     - At the top of the *Inputs* page click ***+ Add***
     - Input alias : **HotPathInput**
     - Source Type : Data Stream
     - Source : Event hub
     - Import Option: Use event hub from current subscription
     - Service bus namespace: ***healthcareehns*** (or whatever you have chosen for the Event Hub namespace previously)
     - Event hub name: ***healthcareehub*** (or whatever you have chosen for the event hub previously)
     - Event hub policy name: leave unchanged at *RootManageSharedAccessKey*
     - Event hub consumer group: **hotpathcg** (we created this above)
-        - Event serialization format : CSV
+    - Event serialization format : CSV (not json)
     - Delimiter: remains comma(,)
     - Encoding: remains UTF-8
     - Click the bottom **Create** button to complete.

  - Navigate back to the Stream Analytics job blade and click ***Outputs***
     - **NOTE** We will add one output below.
 To add more you would simply repeat the steps below with different names for your Output alias and Dataset name.
     - At the top of the *Outputs* page click ***+ Add*** to add the first output
 	- Output alias : PBIoutputcore
     - Sink: PowerBI, then Click **Authorize** to Authorize Connection
     - Group Workspace: My Workspace
     - Dataset Name: **hotpathcore**
     - Table Name: same as Dataset Name above
     - Click the **Create** button to complete

  - Navigate back to the Stream Analytics job blade and click ***Query***
     - Download the file StreamAnalyticsJobQueryHotPath.txt from the [scripts/streamanalytics folder](https://github.com/Azure/cortana-intelligence-population-health-management/tree/master/ManualDeploymentGuide/scripts/streamanalytics) of this repository.
 Copy and paste the content into the query window.
     - Click *SAVE*

-- When all inputs, functions, outputs and the query have been entered, click *Start* at the top of the Overview page for the Stream Analytics job and for *Job output start time* select *Now*, then click on **Start**.
+- When all inputs, outputs and the query have been entered, click *Start* at the top of the Overview page for the Stream Analytics job and for *Job output start time* select *Now*, then click on **Start**.
 - After some time in the Datasets section of your PowerBI, this new dataset *hotpathcore* will appear.